 Arrive in Manitoba's capital and transfer to the classic Fort Garry Hotel.
 This French-style chateau is a National Historic Site, built in 1913 by the Grand Trunk Pacific Railway and still the grande dame of Winnipeg, offering first-class hospitality.
 Meet your Expedition Leader for an orientation and welcome dinner this evening.

 The Tundra Lodge is strategically positioned at the beginning of each season in the best area for polar bear viewing.
 Every fall, some 300 polar bears congregate in the vicinity of Churchill, waiting for the ice to freeze on Hudson Bay to begin the winter seal-hunting season—and the small spit of land where the Tundra Lodge is located often attracts the most bears in the area.
-While you don't see dozens at once, there does then to be frequent bear activity in this location.
 As you are staying directly on the tundra, you have ideal early-morning and late-afternoon photo opportunities.
 And since the lodge has plenty of common areas—a lounge with sofas and chairs as well as a dining car, both rooms with large sliding windows—photographers have plenty of space to shoot spontaneously.

 At the end of each exhilarating day, come together for dinner and presentations.
 On a clear night, you may be fortunate to photograph the wondrous phenomenon of the northern lights, which often begin as a faint white glow, then intensify in scope and color as they shimmer across the dark sky.
 While the lights are never guaranteed, Churchill has some of the most frequent auroral activity on Earth.